Centuries (song): Release

 Days after the ending of co-headlining the Monumentour tour with Paramore, on September 4, 2014, Fall Out Boy released a teaser video depicting the title of the song in Morse code.
 "Centuries" received its worldwide premiere on BBC Radio 1 on September 8, 2014, before being released worldwide the next day.
 The song is featured as the second track of Now!
 54 (2015).
+The same day as its release, the song impacted modern rock radio in the United States.
+It impacted contemporary hit radio in the country on September 16, and hot adult contemporary radio on October 6.

 Critical reception

 "Centuries" has received positive reviews from music critics.
 MTV described the song as "The ultimate battle cry of a track".
 While Under the Gun described its hook as the band "Taking yet another step in their evolution from pop punk giants to bonafide pop stars."

-Vidette provided a positive review, stating "'Centuries' displays a definite pop vibe and certainly does not reflect much of the band’s earlier albums.
+Vidette provided a positive review, stating Centuries' displays a definite pop vibe and certainly does not reflect much of the band's earlier albums.
 Fall Out Boy seems to have produced this song with greater musing in mind than their concept album."
 B-Sides on Air also applauded the song, noting how it acknowledges contemporary radio trends and calling it "An infusion of electronic elements to up the ante on the band's next step in their musical journey".
 However, the reviewer criticized Stump's vocals as "raw" and "overdone", causing the track to lose its "charm".